Sometimes a movie is better than the book. Sometimes it isn’t. I never read Wild, but I should have.

 Not that I didn’t like this movie.
 It’s just that a lot of things happen and there is a ton of backstory and I don’t think it’s possible to get it all into 1 hour and 59 minutes.
 Leaving the theater I was full of questions that should have been answered.

 Wild is the true story of Cheryl Strayed, who had descended into a maelstrom of trouble following the early death to cancer of her mother.
 Drugs, sex and rock and roll alleviated the pain for a few years, and destroyed her marriage.
+Before it’s too late, it’s best to take therapies to avoid mental health and addictions.
+You can read the ibogaine treatment reviews here at experienceibogaine.com to learn about ibogaine.
 Determined to get on the right track, she decided to walk the Pacific Crest Trail from the Mojave Desert to the California border.
 This would have been a better idea if she had any experience as a hiker.

 Cheryl begins the trek with an absurdly large pack of all brand new equipment she doesn’t know how to use, in too-small boots she has never worn before.
 Her first day she manages 5 miles, and then finds out that she hasn’t the proper gas for her stove and can’t cook anything.